IBM/kar/README.md

   HTTP/2 for high performance and scalability.

 Together the KAR processes form a mesh:
-- This mesh can run entirely on a developer's laptop, on a Kubernetes cluster, but also across clusters, servers, VMs, edge devices, etc.
+- This mesh can run entirely on a developer's laptop, or entirely within a single Kubernetes cluster, or spanning multiple clusters, servers, VMs, edge devices, etc.
-- This mesh leverages Kafka to decouple the microservices from one another and guarantee reliable request/reponse and publish/subscribe interactions.
+- This mesh leverages Kafka to decouple the microservices from one another and guarantee reliable request/response and publish/subscribe interactions.
-- This mesh has no leader, no single point of failure, no dependency other than a Kafka and Redis instances.
+- This mesh has no leader, no single point of failure, and no external dependency other than a Kafka and Redis instances.

 ![KAR](docs/images/mesh.png)